AlexDikelsky/zsh-autosuggestions/README.md

 Test files live in `spec/`.
 To run the tests, run `make test`.
 To run a specific test, run `TESTS=spec/some_spec.rb make test`.
 You can also specify a `zsh` binary to use by setting the `TEST_ZSH_BIN` environment variable (ex: `TEST_ZSH_BIN=/bin/zsh make test`).

 A docker image for testing is available [on docker hub](https://hub.docker.com/r/ericfreese/zsh-autosuggestions-test).
-It comes with ruby, the bundler dependencies, and all supported versions of Zsh installed.
+It comes with ruby, the bundler dependencies, and all supported versions of zsh installed.

 Pull the docker image with: